 When you finally decide that your topic branch is done, you need to stick back into master.
 There are two ways to do this:

-1. You can pretend that your topic branch, as a whole, is just a big patch, and as such, this patch should reasonably apply to the most recent version of master.
+master.
 In that case, running git rebase master while on the topic branch (you can check with git status) will take this “patch” and apply it to master.
 You can then checkout master and git pull topic-branch to fast-forward master to the topic branch.
-Since getting rid of old branches is a good thing, I recommend running git branch -d topic-branch afterwards.
+Since getting rid of old branches is a good thing, I recommend running git branch -d topic-branch afterwards. - You can take a stance that history is important, and perform a merge.
+On the master branch, run

-2. You can take a stance that history is important, and perform a merge.
-On the master branch, run git merge topic-branch.
+git merge topic-branch.
 Just as in the first case, you can then cleanup the topic branch with git branch -d topic-branch.

 Cleaning up after old topic branches is a good habit to get into, because it means you can use git branch to remind yourself quickly which topic branches might need your attention.